 - How much pain and suffering your injuries and treatment have caused.

 - Any loss of amenity (explained here).
-For example, a child who broke their foot could claim if their injuries prevented them from playing football with their friends as they usually would.
+For instance, a child who broke their foot could claim if their injuries prevented them from playing football with their friends as they usually would.

 - Care costs for a professional carer or the time a parent needed to care for their child.